thoughtworksarts/thoughtworksarts.github.io/app/_people/david-yarnall.markdown

    url     : ""

 ---
-David Yarnall is a critical thinker, technologist and quality analyst with ThoughtWorks.
+David Yarnall is a critical thinker, technologist and quality analyst with Thoughtworks.
 He has years of experience in project manegemnet and the tech industry.

 David holds a Bachelor of Arts in Philosophy from Morehouse College, in Atlanta, Georgia.